solvedDev/AnyLanguage/README.md

 # AnyLanguage
-AnyLanguage is an easy to use .lang file tool for addon creator of Minecraft Bedrock.
+AnyLanguage is an easy to use .lang file tool for Minecraft addon creators.

 ## Usage
 Visit https://solveddev.github.io/AnyLanguage/ or download this repository and open the index.html file.
 Minecraft language files consist of two components: A key and a translation.
 Now enter the key in the textarea on the far left and next to it the translation.
 (Example: death.fell.killer and %1$s was doomed to fall).
 You can edit the target languages in the other two textareas.
 If you add a new language, you need to add a name for it in the same line in the textarea on the far right, the language key is the textbox next to it.
 Make sure that the format follows en_US where the first two letters represent the language and the last two the region.